splunk/addonfactory-workflow-addon-release/.github/pull_request_template.md

 - [ ] pull request trigger tests
 - [ ] schedule trigger tests
 - [ ] workflow errors/warnings reviewed and addressed

+### Testing done
+(for each selected checkbox, the corresponding test results link should be listed here)